blank9485/blank9485.github.io/README.md

-# 💫 Blank's website repo
+# 🌟 Blank's Website Repository
-**Repo for Blank's website can be found [here](https://blank9485.github.io/)**

 > [!NOTE]
-> This site is still under development, if you experience bugs, please create an issue.
+> This site is currently under development.
+If you encounter any bugs, please don't hesitate to create an issue.

+The site can be found [here](https://blank9485.github.io/)

+Created by:

+- Blank9485
+- ChatGPT
+- Google Gemini
+- Copilot